 Are you wondering, “Where is Anna Maria Island in Florida?”
-Well, Anna Maria Island is a Gulf Coast island near the Bradenton area of Florida.
+Well, Anna Maria Island is a Gulf Coast island near the Tampa Bay area of Florida.
+This barrier island has so many gorgeous beaches and it is just a short drive across the Anna Maria Island Bridge to Bradenton.
 I just got back from a super fun trip that I took in partnership with the Bradenton Area CVB so let me share my favorite Anna Maria Island tings to do with you here and photos from my AMI vacation.

-15 Fun Things To Do On Anna Maria Island
+15 Fun Things To Do In Anna Maria Island, Florida

 1. Relax On The AMI Beaches

-Might as well start with the obvious because it is probably the number one thing you came to Anna Maria Island to do- get some beach time and take in your vitamin sea!
+I might as well start with the obvious because it is probably the number one thing you came to Anna Maria Island to do.
+Get some beach time and take in your vitamin sea!
 There is no one Anna Maria Island Beach.
 The island is about 7 miles long with beautiful white sand beach pretty much the whole way.
 I stayed at Anna Maria Beach Resort in Holmes Beach and I walked up to Bean Point Beach and down to Manatee Public Beach.
-All the beaches are fantastic but if you are hunting for certain amenities you might want to read this post on the best beaches.
+All of the beaches are fantastic from Bradenton Beach to Coquina Beach!
+If you are hunting for certain amenities you might want to read this post on the best beaches.

-Since I am big into green choices, I loved that five AMI beaches are being Blue Wave Certified and declared eco-friendly by the Clean Beach Council in Washington D.C.
-There is a real interest in conservation on Anna Maria Island and several locals I chatted with mentioned local conservation initiatives.
+Since I am big into eco-friendly choices, I loved that five AMI beaches are being Blue Wave Certified and declared eco-friendly by the Clean Beach Council in Washington D.C.
+There is a real interest in conservation on Anna Maria Island.
+Several locals I chatted with mentioned local conservation initiatives.
 This means all the beaches were extremely clean and the water was lovely.
 It was warm enough to go for a few swims even during the first weekend in November when I visited.

 2. Enjoy The AMI Restaurants

 Eating out is always fun when you are vacation because you get to try the food specialities of the area.
 I wrote a whole post Anna Maria Island Restaurants you don’t want to miss.
-Long story short- there are some great restaurants to try while you are on the island and don’t miss all the homemade ice cream shops too!
+Long story short- there are some great restaurants to try while you are on the island.
+Don’t miss the Donut Experiment or all of the homemade ice cream shops too!

 3. Ride Bikes

-Everything is pretty close by when on Anna Maria Island so getting a bike and cruising leisurely to your destination is a great way to enjoy Anna Maria’s laid back island vibe.
+Everything is pretty close by when on Anna Maria Island.
+Getting a bike and cruising leisurely to your destination is a great way to enjoy Anna Maria’s laid back island vibe.
 My bike rental was from Beach Bums and they provided everything to make it easy including a helmet and bike lock.
 Biking is a great way to avoid looking for a parking spot too!

 4. Explore Bridge Street